ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/6.png)

-Although a large portion of the attacks do not have a certain connection with foreign entities, I do see some attacks that have clear international links.
-Not surprisingly, these attacks are more condensed near the coastal areas and the lake areas, where connections to abroad are more accessible.
-It is also noted that Utah and Colorado, two inland states, also experienced attacks with foreign links.
+Although a large portion of the attacks does not have a certain connection with foreign entities, I did see some attacks that have clear foreign connections.
+Not surprisingly, these attacks are more dense near the coastal areas and the lake areas, where overseas connections are more accessible.
+It is also noted that several inland states also experienced attacks with foreign links.

-Since it seems that attacks with foreign connections happened more often in coastal areas, I zoom in the map a bit to look at the U.S. East Coast and West Coast in greater details separately.
-First, I will look at East Coast where the attacks appear to be most condense: the Washington, D.C. to New York City area.
+Since it seems that attacks with foreign connections happened more often in coastal areas, I zoomed in on the U.S. East Coast and West Coast in greater details separately.
+First, I looked at East Coast where the attacks appear to be most dense: the Washington, D.C. to New York City area.

 ``` r
 basemap_east <- get_googlemap(center = c(lon = -75, lat = 40),